 When a child is writing or drawing across a large vertical surface, he has to cross the midline of his body with his dominant hand to reach all of the spaces.
 This is great practice for children who are struggling with midline crossing and establishing a strong hand dominance.

 4 || Wrist Extension/Pencil Grasp

-Writing on an upright surface naturally puts the wrist in an extended position which encourages hand stabilization for better control of writing utensils.
+Vertical surface writing naturally puts the wrist in an extended position which encourages hand stabilization for better pencil grasp and control of writing utensils.

 5 || Visual Attention and Hand-Eye Coordination